suanj/General-Assembly-Final-Project/README.md

 # General-Assembly-Final-Project
-Currently studying for data science track from experienced data scientists.
-The track is a part-time, 10-week course in a development environment, python foundations, exploratory data analysis, data visualization, and machine learning.
+I am participating on GA data science track.
+The track is taught by experienced data scientists, it is a part-time, 10-week course in a development environment, python foundations, exploratory data analysis, data visualization, and machine learning.